 - Keep a safe distance from cliff edges to avoid falls

-Forthcoming articles include shipwrecks, sea glass, rocky shore safaris, snorkelling, Goggling(!), coastal jobs, wetsuits, scuba diving, wildlife, the RNLI, days out, crafts, beachcombing. puffins, whales, seals and litter picks.
+Forthcoming articles include a surfing birthday party, shipwrecks, sea glass, rocky shore safaris, snorkelling, Goggling(!), coastal jobs, wetsuit reviews, scuba diving, wildlife, the RNLI, days out, crafts, beachcombing. puffins, whales, seals and litter picks.

 It’s going to be a great summer at the seaside.
 Enjoy and stay safe!